crux82/MM-IGLU/README.md

 # DEMO: How to use
 You can open this [Notebook](demo.ipynb) in Google Colab to use the model.
 It will load our model from HuggingFace and make a simple test on 2 commands paired with an image.

-We release our Multi-Modal model on HuggingFace, you can find:
+We released our Multi-Modal model on HuggingFace, where you can find:
 - [The full model](https://huggingface.co/sag-uniroma2/llava-Llama-2-chat-13b-hf-iglu-merged), where the LoRA modules have been merged with the original model.
 You can load this model only to use it on your data, or add another LoRA module and fine-tune it on your downstream task.
 You can find the script we used to merge the weights [here](scripts/merge_lora_weights.py).
 - [The LoRA adapters only](https://huggingface.co/sag-uniroma2/llava-Llama-2-chat-13b-hf-iglu-adapters), so that you can load the original LLaMA2chat-13b model and the CLIP vision model separately for fast testing.

 ## Launch a Gradio Web Server.
-You can use [these instructions](launch_gradio.md) to launch a Gradio Web Server for testing our models from an interface, where you can upload your images (of a Minecraft-like world) and give commands to the model.
+You can use [these instructions](launch_gradio.md) to launch a Gradio Web Server to test our models from an interface, where you can upload your images (of a Minecraft-like world) and give commands to the model.

 # How to train
 You can run the `finetune_llama2chat_lora.sh` script that will fine-tune a LLaMA model using the LLaVA architecture able to generate questions for the given commands.
 You can change the input parameters to train a different model (`model_name_or_path`) or on a different task (change the `data_path` for files containing *classification* or *generation* as you like).

 # Evaluation
 You can run the `test_llama2chat_lora.sh` script to generate the predictions that the model produces.
-This were used in the paper to evaluate the model and produced the following evaluation table, where:
+These were used in the paper to evaluate the model and produced the following evaluation table, where:
 - The Train task of:
   - "*Generation*" evaluates the ability of the model to produce a question if the command is not clear or the answer "*I can execute it*" when it is clear.
   - "*Multi-Task*" evaluates the same ability as above, but the model is trained on the union of "*Generation*" and "*Classification*", i.e. to asses whether a command is executable or not (*Yes/No* answers).